BOOST: Microgrid Sizing using Ordinal Optimization: Introduction

-The rest of the paper is organized as follows: Section \ref{sec:preliminaries} introduces some preliminiaries, Section \ref{sec:inner_problem} formulates the inner operational cost problem, Section \ref{sec:ordinal_optimization} discusses the proposed algorithm, Section \ref{sec:experiments} numerically evaluates it, and Section \ref{sec:conclusion} concludes the paper.
+The rest of the paper is organized as follows.
+Section~\ref{sec:preliminaries} introduces the microgrid setting and the questions of interest, Section~\ref{sec:inner_problem} formulates the inner operational problem, Section~\ref{sec:ordinal_optimization} discusses the proposed OO algorithm, Section~\ref{sec:experiments} presents the new synthetic dataset suite and refreshed numerical evidence, and Section~\ref{sec:conclusion} concludes the paper.